dotlang/language/doc/RFE.md

 ? - If underscore has no meaning, why not ban it? so underscore will be for destruction and lambda creation so putting `_` at the beginning of a binding/type name can have a special meaning? or it can be banned.

+? - Can we have a pattern that people can easily find functions/types/... in a file